jaechanjo/Signboard_Dataset_for_Post-OCR-Parsing/README.md

+This work was represented with JeongSoo Kim, JaeChan Jo, Jaeseung Won, Wonil Lee

 # Signboard_Dataset_for_Post-OCR_Parsing
 We introduce a design of training dataset structure for extracting various information from shop sign for deep learning and parsing